Soheil-ab/DeepCC.v1.0/README.md

 4. Install Tensorflow (CPU)

-Activate the virtual environment and install Tensorflow
+Activate the virtual environment and install Tensorflow (TF version used for this work is 1.14).
 ```
 source ~/venv/bin/activate
 pip install --upgrade pip